-Knowing how to sterilize preserving jars is an essential part of preserving.
-Basically it’s just the process of making sure you have a super clean jar to start preserving with, whether you are making jams or jellies, bottling fruits and vegetables, chutney, marmalade and just about everything in between.
+Knowing how to sterilize preserving jars in the oven is an essential part of preserving.
+Basically, it’s just the process of making sure you have a super clean jar to start the canning process with, whether you are making jams or jellies, bottling fruits and vegetables, chutney, marmalade, or just about everything in between.

 There are a couple of ways to sterilize preserving jars.
-As long as you have good quality, preserving jars (I use Kilner jars) You can simply pop the jars, minus lids and any rubber rings, in the dishwasher, set the highest temperature setting and let it run through a full cycle.
+As long as you have good quality, preserving jars (I use Kilner jars) You can simply pop the jars, minus lids and any rubber seals, in the dishwasher, set the highest temperature setting, and let it run through a full cycle.
 Personally, I’ve always preferred sterilizing jars in the oven as opposed to the dishwasher method, because I can keep them warm before filling!

-To sterilize the jar lids, Pop the lids in a saucepan and cover with water.
-Bring the water to the boil and continue to boil the lids for 10 minutes.
-While bottling, keep the lids in the pot in the hot water and only remove when it’s time to seal.
+- To sterilize the jar lids, Pop the lids in a saucepan and cover them with boiling water.
+Continue to boil the lids for 10 minutes.